The Road Less Sailed: 7 Top Caribbean Destinations You Should Discover

 Insider’s Tip: Follow the boardwalk fronting Port Elizabeth south to Mac’s for the best pizza south of Miami, or tuck into Jack’s at Princess Margaret, where a proper rum punch accompanies sandwiches and salads.

-Take Me There: Silversea offers numerous itineraries that call on this slice of paradise, from 8-day escapades to comprehensive Caribbean circuits lasting 2 weeks or more.
+Take Me There: Silversea offers numerous itineraries that call on this slice of paradise, from eight-day escapades to comprehensive Caribbean circuits lasting two weeks or more.

 Dominica

-Nature reigns supreme in the island of Dominica/David Swanson
+Nature reigns supreme on the island of Dominica./David Swanson

 Not to be confused with the Dominican Republic, the Commonwealth of Dominica is the Caribbean’s steepest island — “tall is her body,” the indigenous Caribs called it.
 It might be the one outpost Columbus would recognize today, still robed magnificently in dozens of shades of green.
-You’ll trade white sand beaches for black, and ascend through dense rainforest to smoldering volcanic vistas in Morne Trois Pitons National Park.
-It’s a World Heritage Site sheltering the region’s richest biodiversity, with mist-shrouded elfin woodlands, bountiful waterfalls, two species of endemic parrots, and crater lakes — cold or boiling, take your pick.
-The natural attractions extend offshore to a rich marine landscape favored by humpback and other whales.
+You’ll trade white-sand beaches for black, and ascend through dense rainforest to smoldering volcanic vistas in Morne Trois Pitons National Park.
+It’s a World Heritage Site sheltering the region’s richest biodiversity, with mist-shrouded elfin woodlands, bountiful waterfalls, two species of endemic parrots and crater lakes — cold or boiling, take your pick.
+The natural attractions extend offshore to a rich marine landscape favored by humpbacks and other whales.

 Don’t Miss: The swim through evocative Titou Gorge navigates a narrow slot draped in ferns and vines, fed by a waterfall at its end.